BrandonBSecure/Virtual-Network-Project-1.0/README.md

 # Virtual-Network-Project-1.0
 Virtual Network Diagram and Description.

-# Virtual-Networking-Project-1

 ## Automated ELK Stack Deployment

 The files in this repository were used to configure the network depicted below.

-!(images/issues/2#issue-864627694)
+!(Images/issues/2#issue-864627694)

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the _____ file may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, select portions of the YAML file may be used to install only certain pieces of it, such as Filebeat.

   - _TODO: Enter the playbook file._